We are committed to supporting anyone who is a victim of domestic abuse and will work with our partner agencies to help you.

 We can intervene in cases even if we do not have enough evidence to bring a criminal charge.

 Before this scheme, only those arrested and charged with an offence could be barred from their home.
-This scheme gives you vital respite and time to consider their options.
+This scheme gives you vital respite and time to consider your options.
 If offenders breach the DVPO, they could receive a fine or a prison sentence.

 The scheme also provides help and advice on the support services available.
 Offenders are also advised of services that can help them.